 |Current research projects include:|

-|We explore chiral multichromophoric nanoarrays with attractive structural and photophysical properties formed by oligonucleotide controlled assembly of chromophores.
+|Templated assembly describes the formation of nanosized materials by template directed arrangement of small molecules into predictable architecture with novel structural and electronic properties.
+A well-defined and controlled assembly of nanostructures is a critical requirement for their applications in material sciences, sensing and nanotechnology.
+We explore chiral multichromophoric nanoarrays with attractive structural and photophysical properties formed by oligonucleotide controlled assembly of porphyrin chromophores.
 We use external stimuli induced structural transitions to tune their functional properties.|

-G. Sargsyan, A. A. Schatz, J. Kubelka, M. Balaz
+G. Sargsyan, B. M. Leonard, J. Kubelka, M. Balaz

-|2.||enhanced circular dichroism detection of chiral biomolecules|
+|4.||Enhanced circular dichroism detection of chiral biomolecules|

-|Our long-term goal is to develop organic and inorganic spectroscopic probes to enhance the sensitivity of electronic circular dichroism.
+|Circular dichroism (CD) is the preferred technique for detection and analysis of chiral compounds and their interactions.
+Currently, moderate sensitivity of CD and undesirable spectral overlaps with other chiral molecules hinder the analysis of multi-component systems.
+We develop organic and inorganic spectroscopic probes to enhance the sensitivity of electronic circular dichroism.
 Enhanced sensitivity will allow the study of chiral molecules and their interactions at low, biologically relevant concentrations.|

 A variety of techniques and approaches are utilized in our research.
 Graduate students are trained in the areas of synthetic organic chemistry,